rnowling/rnowling.github.io/_posts/2017-01-11-symplectic-integrators-bound-energy-error.md

 In my [last blog post](math/2016/12/14/leapfrog-symplectic-harmonic-oscillator.html), I proved that the Leapfrog integrator is symplectic.
 [Ge and Mardsen](http://www.cds.caltech.edu/~marsden/bib/1988/04-GeMa1988/GeMa1988.pdf) proved that if a symplectic integrator exactly conserves the total energy (Hamiltonian) of a system, then it is computing the exact trajectory for that system.
 They go on to suggest that for symplectic integrators, the error in the energy is a good proxy for evaluating the error in the trajectory.

 Specifically, symplectic integrators seem to bound the error in the energy so that it doesn't grow over time.
+Physicists would say that the error is secular.
 This is a useful property when studying physical systems.